 How much does Matterhorn Glacier Paradise cost?

 It’s actually relatively affordable to get to this incredible destination.
-A return ticket from Zermatt to Matterhorn Glacier Paradise (including all those cable cars) costs CHF 87.
-Children from the ages of 9 to 15 travel at half the price (CHF 43.50) if they hold a Junior Card or Family Card.
+A return ticket from Zermatt to Matterhorn Glacier Paradise (including all those cable cars) costs CHF 120 during July and August.
+Reduced fares apply at other times.
+Children from the ages of 9 to 15 travel at half the price if they hold a Junior Card or Family Card.

 Learn more about the benefits of the Swiss Travel Pass in this article.